Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Two thumb planes: l.
 1 3/4″ wide, with pronounced curve at the heel. r.
 1 7/8″ wide, with shallower curve at the heel.

 Both Thumb planes with lugs: here one can see how the finisher increased the bed angle on the rosewood to get the iron to pass through the fine mouth.
-Sorby iron on right.

 Two Thumb/Chariot planes, showing tight mouth on unmarked plane.
 Plane on left has a bed of lead.

+English gunmetal Thumb plane, with overstuffed front infill, Buck type bridge with Cupid’s Bow, luthier style wedge, and Scottish style rounded nib on iron.
 The following craftsman made English Thumb plane was found with a 3/32″ steel rod for a bridge.
 I took the liberty of modifying it, using offcuts of kingwood from a larger project.
 I added an overstuffed front infill, a Buck type bridge (curved, with Cupid’s Bow), with 3/16″ steel rod, and a rounded nib on the iron for adjustment.
 The one-off gunmetal casting is completely solid from the rear edge of the mouth to the edge of the heel.
 The concept of making these English Thumb planes as heavy as possible appears to have been put into relatively common practice.
 As common as thumb planes are, anyway.

 Craftsman made English Gunmetal Thumb plane before changes.
-Photo by tooltique.co.uk 2021.

 English Thumb plane, right/rear side, with tiny rear infill and kingwood wedge in a luthier style.

-Gunmetal Thumb plane, left side view.
+Gunmetal Thumb plane, right side view.

 The entire casting behind the mouth, is solid bronze!
 Unidentified iron has anchor and “S” stamp.
 I don’t believe it was the “Anchor Brand” made by Jernbolaget of Eskilstuna, Sweden; it might be a mark connected with ship building, that is just a guess.